Nvidia sets 4-for-1 stock split, shares rise

-Nvidia Corp (NVDA.O) on Friday announced a four-for-one stock split as it looks to make its stock less expensive for investors, sending the chipmaker's shares up 3%.
+(Reuters) - Nvidia Corp on Friday announced a four-for-one stock split as it looks to make its stock less expensive for investors, sending the chipmaker’s shares up 3%.

 The company’s stock, which was last up at over $600 in premarket trading, has gained nearly 12% this year after its value more than doubled in 2020.